NortonLiverpool_101

 Mobile baling

-We offer this service to our suppliers that allow their material to be consolidated into dense bales that maximises vehicle cube utilisation for transportation.
+We offer this service to our suppliers, allowing their material to be consolidated into dense bales and maximising vehicle cube utilisation for transportation.

 Non-ferrous processing plant

-Our Manchester site operates this facility to process low grade material containing Non-Ferrous which is screened to size and extracts metals from the feed material using eddy current separators to reduce the environmental impact from of sending this material to land fill.
+Our Manchester site operates this facility to process low grade material containing non-ferrous metals.
+The material is screened to size and metals are extracted using eddy current separators, allowing the material to be diverted from landfill.

 Shearing

-All of our facilities take oversized material and shear them into internationally recognised grades for sale to our customers throughout the world.
+All of our sites take oversized material and shear them into internationally recognised grades for sale to our customers throughout the world.

 Shredding

-Our facilities in both Liverpool and Manchester accept light and medium mixed metals, end of life vehicles and consumer goods and fragmentise them into clean, high-density furnace feed.
+Our facilities in Liverpool, Glasgow and Manchester accept light and medium mixed metals, end of life vehicles and waste electronic and electrical equipment (WEEE) and fragmentise them into clean, high-density furnace feed.

 SWAPP

 The Shredder Waste Advanced Processing Plant is unique facility designed to recover raw materials from Shredder Residues, specifically plastics, solid recovered fuel, aggregates and residual metals.
-Originally commissioned in 2010 and upgraded in 2014, the plant can process up to 200,000tpa of shredder residue per year and is the final step in achieving the 95% recycling rate for ELVs.
+Originally commissioned in 2010 and upgraded in 2014, the plant can process up to 200,000 tonnes of shredder residue per year and is the final step in achieving the 95% recycling rate for end of life vehicles.

 Waste Electronic and Electrical Equipment (W.E.E.E.)